Climate Leadership from Baltic Sea Region Cities report published

 Arendal, Kristiansand from Norway

 The UBC Sustainable Cities Commission (UBC SCC) has been coordinating the work with CDP.

 ─ The Baltic Sea Region has been a forerunner region in sustainable development during the last 25 years – we wish to be so also in the future.
 Our cooperation with CDP aims on supporting our UBC member cities with more information and contacts on the global arena, important for an efficient transaction into becoming carbon free, smarter and more attractive cities, comments Björn Grönholm, Head of UBC SCC.

 The findings show that Baltic Sea region cities are in the top of global list.
-For example

 Read the final report from here: